Commentarii Mathematici Helvetici

 The Commentarii Mathematici Helvetici is a quarterly peer-reviewed scientific journal in mathematics.
-The Swiss Mathematical Society started the journal in 1929 after a meeting in May of the previous year.
+The Swiss Mathematical Society (SMG) started the journal in 1929 after a meeting in May of the previous year.
 The Swiss Mathematical Society still owns and operates the journal; the publishing is currently handled on its behalf by the European Mathematical Society.
 The scope of the journal includes research articles in all aspects in mathematics.
 The editors-in-chief have been Rudolf Fueter (1929–1949), J.J.
 Burckhardt (1950–1981), P. Gabriel (1982–1989), H. Kraft (1990–2005), and Eva Bayer-Fluckiger (2006–present).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2019 impact factor of 0.854.